ASCT membership is easy to complete online by following the instructions below.

 As you can see the ASCT has been busy this year in fulfilling our mission and vision, to serve you and our profession as the collective voice for cytotechnologists.

-- ASCT represented cytotechnologists in the workforce by being an active member organization of the Coordinating Council on the Clinical Laboratory Workforce (CCCLW) and sponsoring the ASCT 2009 Wage and Vacancy Survey.
-The Survey Results have been mailed to our members.
+- ASCT represented cytotechnologists in the workforce by being an active member organization of the Coordinating Council on the Clinical Laboratory Workforce (CCCLW).

 - ASCT represents cytology laboratories as an active participant in the Joint Commission (JC) Professional and Technical Advisory Committee (PTAC), helping to develop and revise cytology accreditation standards for the JC Standards Improvement Initiative (SII).
 The ASCT is also an active member of the Cytopathology Education and Technology Consortium (CETC), contributing and endorsing the “HPV Test Utilization” document this year.